 Hundreds of thousands of people were executed by the Khmer Rouge leadership, while hundreds of thousands more died of deprivation and disease.
 Meals consisted of nothing more than watery rice porridge twice a day.
 Disease stalked the work camps, dysentery and malaria killing whole families.
 Complete loyalty was expected towards Angkar—the organization—and those who did not agree were sought out and destroyed.
 Any discrepancy in the forced uniformity of the lives of the people of Democratic Kampuchea, as Cambodia was then known, was dealt with torture and eventual death.
 A simple extra meal more than another’s could cost you your life.

-In May 1976, Tuol Svay Prey High School was taken over by Pol Pot’s security forces and turned into a prison known as Security Prison 21 (S-21).
+In May 1976, Tuol Svay Prey High School in Phnom Penh was taken over by Pol Pot’s security forces and turned into a prison known as Security Prison 21 (S-21).
 This soon became the largest prison and interrogation center in the country.
 All the classrooms were converted into prison cells and the windows enclosed by iron bars and covered with tangled barbed wire to prevent possible escape by the prisoners.
 Inmates were systematically tortured with lashes of electric wire or electric shocks, sometimes over a period of months, to extract confessions, after which they were executed at the Choeung Ek killing fields.
 The Khmer Rouge was meticulous in keeping records.
 Every prisoner who passed through S-21 was photographed, sometimes before and after torture, and detailed biographies recorded.
 Other branches of S-21 were located elsewhere in the country.

 The prisoners were kept in their respective cells and shackled with chains fixed to the walls or the concrete floors.
 They were stripped to their underwear, slept directly on the floor, and had to defecate into small iron buckets and urinate into small plastic buckets kept in their cells.
 They were required to ask for permission from the guards for every action, or else they were beaten or received 20 to 60 strokes with a whip as punishment.